Main

 Quality Control Management Systems to Ensure Food Safety and Security

-Group Companies that Have Gained Product Safety Management Standards
+Group Companies that possess Product Safety Management Standards

-FSSC22000 Mitsui Norin, GOYO Foods Industry Co., Ltd., PRI Foods, Feed One, KADOYA SESAME MILLS, ADEKA FOODS, The Kumphawapi Sugar, Kaset Phol Sugar, TOKYO DAIRY
+FSSC22000 Mitsui Norin, GOYO Foods Industry Co., Ltd., PRI Foods, Feed One, KADOYA SESAME MILLS, ADEKA FOODS, The Kaset Phol Sugar, TOKYO DAIRY, Bussan Food Materials Co., Ltd.

 Education and Training Programs to Ensure Food Safety and Security

 Mitsui conducts risk management for food safety and security, promoting compliance with laws and regulations and encouraging proper labeling through its monthly Food Safety Seminar for employees of Mitsui and our affiliated companies.
-The seminar was launched in October 2002 and has been held a total of 231 times as of March 2023.
-The table below summarizes the content of the seminars that were held during the financial period ended March 2022, and the number of attendees to each.
-A cumulative total of 707 employees from our company and our affiliated companies attended the seminars over this period.
+The seminar was launched in October 2002 and has been held a total of 254 times as of March 2025.
+The table below summarizes the content of the seminars that were held during the fiscal year ended March 2025, and the number of attendees to each.
+A cumulative total of 573 employees from our company and our affiliated companies attended the seminars over this period.

 Please scroll horizontally to look at table below.